Matt0550/streaming-api-legacy/README.md

 # Streaming-API-legacy
 APIs that allow you to receive the updated URL of the most popular streaming sites. (example. euroStreaming)

+# NEW VERSION
+New version of api is available here: https://github.com/Matt0550/Streaming-API

 ## API Reference